-A. Proposed Voir Dire, Jury Instructions, and Verdict Forms.
-Proposed voir dire, proposed jury instructions, and a proposed verdict form shall be submitted to the Court five days before trial.
-At the time of submission, the submitting party shall provide two courtesy hard copies of the proposed voir dire, proposed jury instructions, and proposed verdict form.
+- A. Pretrial Deadlines and Submissions.
+The Court's practice is to enter an order scheduling a final pretrial conference and setting deadlines for the submission of proposed voir dire, proposed jury instructions, proposed verdict forms, and any motions in limine. - B. Proposed Voir Dire, Jury Instructions, and Verdict Forms.
+At the time of filing, each party shall submit two courtesy hard copies of its proposed voir dire, proposed jury instructions, and proposed verdict form.
 In addition, the party shall email those documents, in Microsoft Word format, to ReardenNYSDChambers@nysd.uscourts.gov.

-B. Exhibits and 3500 Material.
+C. Exhibits and 3500 Material.

 - i.
-At least three business days before the start of trial, the parties shall submit all documentary exhibits to Chambers in digital form on a CD-ROM, DVD, flash drive, or external hard drive.
-At the start of trial, each party must provide the Court with two hard copies of the exhibit list and one set of premarked documentary exhibits (and Section 3500 material from the Government), assembled sequentially in a loose-leaf binder, or in separate manila folders labeled with the exhibit numbers and placed in a suitable container for ready reference. - ii.
+Before trial, the parties shall submit all documentary exhibits to Chambers in digital form on a CD-ROM, DVD, flash drive, or external hard drive.
+At the start of trial, each party must provide the Court with two hard copies of the exhibit list and one set of pre-marked documentary exhibits (and Section 3500 material from the Government), assembled sequentially in a loose-leaf binder, or in separate manila folders labeled with the exhibit numbers and placed in a suitable container for ready reference. - ii.
 Where a hard copy exhibit is used, sufficient copies should be made, as appropriate, for witnesses, opposing counsel, jurors, the court reporter, any interpreters, and the Court.
-If counsel intends to publish hard copies of documentary exhibits to the jury rather than using the Court's audiovisual system, a separate copy should be provided for each juror to avoid unnecessary delay.
+If counsel intends to publish hard copies of documentary exhibits to the jury rather than using the Court's audiovisual

-- iii.
+- system, a separate copy should be provided for each juror to avoid unnecessary delay. - iii.
 Before trial, each party shall email

 ReardenNYSDChambers@nysd.uscourts.gov a Microsoft Word document listing all exhibits sought to be admitted.
 The list shall contain four columns labeled as follows: (1) "Exhibit No."; (2) "Description" (of the exhibit); (3) "Date Identified"; and (4) "Date Admitted."
-The submitting party shall complete the first two columns but leave the third and fourth columns blank, for use by the Court. - C. Jury Selection.
-Jurors will be selected by the struck panel method as described in the attachment to these Rules and Practices. - D. Sidebars.
+The submitting party shall complete the first two columns but leave the third and fourth columns blank, for use by the Court. - D. Jury Selection.
+Jurors will be selected by the struck panel method as described in the attachment to these Rules and Practices. - E. Sidebars.
 Sidebars during jury trials are discouraged.
 Counsel are expected to anticipate and raise in advance of the time that the jury will hear the evidence any problems that might require argument.